AI for Therapists

 Q: Is it ethical to use AI in a therapy practice?

 Yes — when AI handles administrative tasks only.
-OpenClaw never interacts with clients during therapy or makes clinical decisions.
+Claude Code never interacts with clients during therapy or makes clinical decisions.
 It automates paperwork, scheduling, billing, and follow-up reminders so you have more time for actual therapeutic work.
 The AI handles the business side; you handle the clinical side.

 Q: How much time can a therapist save with AI automation?

-Most therapists report saving 8-12 hours per week by automating session notes, appointment reminders, insurance claim preparation, and client check-in messages.
-At typical therapy rates of $100-250/hour, that translates to $800-3,000 per week in reclaimed billable time.
+Based on task-by-task time analysis, a well-configured setup saves roughly 8-12 hours per week by automating session notes, appointment reminders, insurance claim preparation, and client check-in messages.
+At typical therapy rates of $100-250/hour, that's $800-3,000 per week in reclaimable billable time.

-Q: Can OpenClaw write my session notes for me?
+Q: Can Claude Code write my session notes for me?

 Free: The AI Growth Breakdown